Zorous/Node-JS-Demo/Summarizing.md

 -------------------------------------------------------------------Modules & Require-------------------------------------------------------------------
-a module simply is another javascript file, that has another functions which we could use on other js files just like components on React and to import a module on Node js we need to use the require methode that accepts the module's path as a parametre WITHOUT forgeting to export our module (making it available for importation) using that : module.exports = functionName;
+a module simply is another javascript file, that has another functions which we could use on other js files just like components on React and to import a module on Node js we need to use the require method that accepts the module's path as a parameter WITHOUT forgetting to export our module (making it available for importation) using that : module.exports = functionName;

 exe (in the test.js file) : module.exports = functionName;